Breast Cancer Reconstruction in San Diego Restoring Wholeness, Confidence, and Hope

 What Are Your Concerns?

 Your breasts will be wrapped in a compression garment/surgical bra after your breast cancer reconstruction to protect the breasts and facilitate healing.
-Drains may be placed in the incision sites and will be moved a few days after the surgery.
+Drains may be placed in the incision sites and will be removed a few days after the surgery.
 You will need someone to drive you home and stay with you for at least 24 hours to help with daily chores like cooking and cleaning.
 Most women return to work and their normal day-to-day activities within one to two weeks and can resume strenuous exercise after four to six weeks.

 Breast reconstruction is performed under general anesthesia for safety and comfort.
 You will develop bruising, swelling, and discomfort following your reconstruction regardless of whether or not it is being performed with your mastectomy.
 Post-operative pain can be alleviated with prescription pain medication or pain pumps.
 Some women choose to switch to over-the-counter pain medication after a few days.